MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/04-r-data-analysis.md

 ### Sort data with `arrange()`

 The `arrange()` function allows us to sort our data by some value.
-Let's use the `gapminder_data` dataframe.
-We will take the average value for each continent in 2007 and then sort it so the continents with the longest life expectancy are on top.
-Which continent might you guess has be highest life expectancy before running the code?
+Let's use the `sample_data` dataframe.
+We will take the average value for each environmental group and then sort it so the environmental group with the highest cell abundance are on top.
+Which environmental group might you guess has the highest cell abundance before running the code?

-The helper function `ends_with()` can help us here.

 ~~~
-gapminder_data %>%
- filter(year==2007) %>%
+sample_data %>%
- group_by(continent) %>%
+ group_by(env_group) %>%
- summarise(average= mean(lifeExp)) %>%
+ summarise(average= mean(cells_per_ml)) %>%
  arrange(desc(average))
 ~~~
 {: .language-r}